The HID Page

 Visual C# (C Sharp)

 generic_hid_cs_60.
 Created with Visual Studio 2012 for the .NET Framework 4.5 or later.
 Uses v4.5's Filestream ReadAsync and WriteAsync methods.
-Requires Windows Vista or later and an attached USB generic Human Interface Device (HID).This application does not run on Windows XP or earlier because these are not supported by .NET v4.5.
+Requires Windows Vista or later and an attached USB generic Human Interface Device (HID).This application does not run on Windows XP or earlier because the .NET 4.5 Framework will not install on these OSes.
 Created 2/11/13.
-Description and license

 generic_hid_cs_46.
 Created with Visual Studio 2008 for the .NET Framework 2.0 or later.
 Uses ReadFile and WriteFile.